opencollective/documentation/collectives/closing-a-collective/zero-collective-balance.md

 **Let the Payee cover the fees**

 When emptying the balance for a Collective, you have the option of charging the payment processor fees to the payee, which will guarantee that 100% of the Collective's balance will go out.
-This option is only available for bank transfers for hosts that support Transferwise at the moment.
+This option is only available for bank transfers for hosts that support Wise at the moment.

 When these conditions are met, the host admins will see a checkbox on the Pay expense modal.